Obscuromics/cyperids/README.md

 #### breakpoint_analysis.R
 Creates synteny plots to identify breakpoint regions as fissions or fusions, statistically tests for enrichment of breakpoint regions in TEs, genes, and oligocentromeres, plots chromosome cartoons with breakpoint regions overlaid.

+#### BreakID_full_pipeline.sh
+This takes the _complete_location.tsv output files of lep_busco_painter (https://github.com/charlottewright/lep_busco_painter), genome fasta files, and, if available, existing minimap alignments (otherwise it will perform the minimap alignments).
+It will then identify breakpoint regions and attempt to classify them using BUSCOs, with the keyoutput file being the break_intervals_classified.txt files, but the breakpoint classifications should be verified using the synteny plots produced at the beginning of breakpoint_analysis.R.